 Uruguay has a global reputation for its beef and meats, so its seafood often gets overlooked.
 Being a nation that hugs the coast, its waters are brimming with fish of all shapes and sizes that make their way to your plate fresh from the sea.
 Uruguay also has different cooking styles and influences in their preparation of fish, from Peruvian and Japanese, to Mediterranean and Spanish.
 Check out this list of restaurants where you can find the best seafood in Uruguay.

-Restaurant, Fusion, Seafood, South American, Spanish, $$$
+Restaurant, Fusion, Seafood, South American, Spanish, American, $$$

 Es Mercat is an incredible restaurant with character as high as their quality.
 Many would contend that Es Mercat is one of the finest seafood restaurants in Latin America and they wouldn’t be far wrong!
 Only a few blocks away from the biggest port in Uruguay’s capital, Montevideo, the fish are fresher than they’ll ever be when the chefs get them.
 Its fish of the day special is a certain treat, but there are always other wonderful options like paella, shrimp linguini, and corvina negra.